DedUndead/web-monitor-app/README.md

 * Decrease additional delays by redesigning the order in checkAll() member function of WebList class.
 * Change the parsing of command line options to fit the modern designs
+* Clear log file depending on the file size

 # References and additional materials